 The Real Estate Sector contains all REITs, with the exception of Mortgage REITs, (which remain in the Financial sector).
 Additionally, the sector includes Real Estate Management and Development services.

-Global Economy Continues to Mature Business Cycle Outlook
+Global Economy Firmly in Recession Business Cycle Outlook

 The table below shows how this sector has tended to perform in each stage of the business cycle.
 For more information on sector performance patterns, read The Business Cycle Approach to Sector Investing (PDF).